-CloudManager stores information for the operation and troubleshooting of the Service.
+CloudM Migrate stores information for the operation and troubleshooting of the service.
 This includes IP Address, user ID, errors, and access times.

 SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.

-A unique sequence of characters used to identify a user and allow access to CloudManager.
+A unique sequence of characters used to identify a user and allow access to CloudM Migrate.